 Each person has his or her own roles and responsibilities, but when there’s a need, they all join forces to get any job done.
 We have a “co-shop” team ourselves.
-A few years ago, Bethany started a business selling beverage ware and other items featuring quotes from popular books and movies.
+A few years ago, started a business selling beverage ware and other items featuring quotes from popular books and movies.

 The two businesses share a barn workshop and equipment; we combine our wholesale orders for supplies.
 And most fun of all, we work together and join forces to meet deadlines.

 Ideas for products

-- Soap, candles, laundry detergent, firestarters, alternative personal care products
+- Soap, candles, laundry detergent, fire starters, alternative personal care products

 - Aprons, pot holders, baby bibs, receiving blankets, fleece blankets